SixLabors/ImageSharp/README.md

 Watermark
 =========

-Imageprocessor can add watermark text to your images with a wide range of options:
+Imageprocessor can add watermark text to your images with a wide range of options.
+Each option can be ommited and can be added in any order.
+Just ensure that they are pipe "|" separated:

   - text
   - size (px)